 Picture yourself at your fitness studio.
 A new person visits your gym for the first time, and after class, they want to talk about membership options.
-You explain every option in detail and they seem really into it.
+You explain your fitness studio pricing in every option in detail and they seem really into it.

 Then you ask which plan they’re interested in.
 What do they say?